SushritPasupuleti/Braggi-A-Python-Based-Contextual-Chatbot-Framework/README.md

 ```shell
 python Run.py
 ```
-# Features Planned
-* A parser to extract information from messages (Prices, Dates, Messages, Names).
-* restful implimentation in Django.
-* ReactJs front-end with build in WebViews.
-* Stand alone editor to prepare scripts and customize the bot.
-* And lots more...

 # Feedback / FAQs / Contact
 Drop me a message anywhere on the links down below 😄